mcanini/INGI2145-2014/labs/05-handout.md

 Javascript backend that runs on a server instead of in the browser.

 The only thing you need to do to follow this session is install Node.js from the [official website][node].
-It is already installed in the INGI2145 VM.

 [node]: http://nodejs.org/

+Old versions of the course's VM are misconfigured.
+To fix the issue, run the following commands:

+    sudo aptitude remove node
+    sudo ln -s $(which nodejs) /usr/local/bin/node

 ## What is Javascript?